Semmu/sdl_universe/README.md

 * The way to display an SDL_Surface with SDL2 is a bit complicated.
 You need an SDL_Window, an SDL_Renderer for that window, an SDL_Texture to render, and finally an SDL_Surface to create the texture from.
 	It seems that the process of this takes up 9ms on my machine, no matter if I draw 1 single line on a surface or a hundred.
 I should find a faster way to display a single SDL_Surface in the window.

+	* Probably SDL_UpdateTexture() is what slows down the process, from 3ms to 10ms latency.

 Licence
 -------